Limerence: Attachment theory

 John Bowlby's concept of "attachment" refers to a system evolved to keep infants in proximity of their caregiver (or "attachment figure").
 An attachment figure is a "secure base" for safety while exploring the environment, the child seeks proximity with the attachment figure when threatened, and suffers distress when separated.
 A prominent theory suggests this system is reused for adult pair bonds, as an exaptation or co-option, whereby a given trait takes on a new purpose.
-"Attachment style" refers to differences in attachment-related thoughts and behaviors, especially relating to the concept of security vs. insecurity.
-This can be split into components of anxiety (worrying the partner is available, attentive and responsive) and avoidance (preference not to rely on others or open up emotionally).
+"Attachment style" refers to differences in thoughts and behaviors, relating to the concept of security vs. insecurity.
+This is split into components of anxiety (worrying the partner is available, attentive and responsive) and avoidance (preference not to rely on others or open up emotionally).

 In Helen Fisher's theory, limerence and attachment are considered different systems with different purposes.
-In the past, other authors have also suggested that limerence could be related to the anxious attachment style.
-In their original 1987 paper conceptualizing romantic love as an attachment process (and relating limerence to attachment style), Cindy Hazan and Phillip Shaver caution that they aren't implying that the early phase of romance is equivalent to being attached.
-Other prominent authors have also criticized the idea that attachment theory can replace concepts like love styles or types of love.
+In the past, it has also been suggested that limerence could be related to the anxious attachment style.
+However, in their original 1987 paper about this, Cindy Hazan and Phillip Shaver caution they aren't implying the early phase of romance is equivalent to being attached.
+Other prominent authors have also argued that attachment theory cannot replace concepts like love styles or types of love.
 Limerence is considered a unique state which is distinct from attachment style, although people who have an anxious attachment style are more likely to have experienced it according to one survey.

 A 1990 study found considerable overlap of distributions between all three attachment styles and limerence (reported at similar frequencies), but the 15% of participants with an anxious attachment style scored about 10–20% higher on obsessive preoccupation and emotional dependence, and avoidants idealized more.
 Along with scoring highly on limerence, the anxious group also scored highly on the agape love attitude, for selfless, all-giving love.